Introduction

 4. s_time: the time step defining the frequency at which explicit estimates for the system values are desired, in this case it could be set to 1 day;

 5. parameters_fname: a textual file in which the parameters to be studied are listed associated with their range of variability.
-This file is defined by three mandatory columns (which must separeted using ;): (1) a tag representing the parameter type: i for the complete initial marking (or condition), m for the initial marking of a specific place, c for a single constant rate, and g for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition which is varying (this must correspond to name used in the PN draw in GreatSPN editor), if the complete initial marking is considered (i.e., with tag i) then by default the name init is used; (3) the function used for sampling the value of the variable considered, it could be either a R function or an user-defined function (in this case it has to be implemented into the R script passed through the functions_fname input parameter).
-Let us note that the output of this function must have size equal to the length of the varying parameter, that is 1 when tags m, c or g are used, and the size of the marking (number of places) when i is used.
+This file is defined by three mandatory columns (which must separated using ;): (1) a tag representing the parameter type: i for the complete initial marking (or condition), m for the initial marking of a specific place, c for a single constant rate, and g for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition which is varying (this must correspond to the name used in the PN draw-in GreatSPN editor), if the complete initial marking is considered (i.e., with tag i) then by default the name init is used; (3) the function used for sampling the value of the variable considered, it could be either an R function or a user-defined function (in this case it has to be implemented into the R script passed through the functions_fname input parameter).
+Let us note that the output of this function must have a size equal to the length of the varying parameter, that is 1 when tags m, c or g are used, and the size of the marking (number of places) when i is used.
 The remaining columns represent the input parameters needed by the functions defined in the third column.
 An example is given by the file Functions_list.csv, where we decided to vary the rates of the Recovery and Infection transitions by using the R function which generates values following the uniform probability distribution on the interval from min to max.
 We set n=1 because we must generate one value for each sample.

 #> Tag Name Function Parameter1 Parameter2 Parameter3